• Skip to primary navigation

 • 70 g tiakarete parauri kua tapahia (chopped dark chocolate)

-Decorations – Ngā Whakarākei (optional)
+Decorations – Ngā Whakarākei (all optional)

 • 3 tbsp pata nati (nut butter)